JulianaCotabarren/adminpro/README.md

 To run the project locally follow the next steps:

-1. Clone the project: `git clone https://github.com/JulianaCotabarren/adminpro`
+1. Clone the project: `git clone https://github.com/JulianaCotabarren/adminpro-backend`

-2. Go to the project directory: `cd adminpro`
+2. Go to the project directory: `cd backend-adminpro`

 3. Install dependencies: `npm install`

+4. Run the app in the development mode: `npm run start:dev`

+5. Clone the project: `git clone https://github.com/JulianaCotabarren/adminpro`

+6. Go to the project directory: `cd adminpro`

+7. Install dependencies: `npm install`

-4. Run the app in the development mode: `ng serve`
+8. Run the app in the development mode: `ng serve`

-5. Open your localhost in the indicated port to view it in the browser.
+9. Open your localhost in the indicated port to view it in the browser.

-6. Login with _email: johndoe1@email.com_ and _password: 12345678_
+10. Login with _email: johndoe1@email.com_ and _password: 12345678_

 ## Website Images